The Excavation Project

 The first Europeans to visit Naga – in 1822 – were two Frenchmen, L.M.A.
 Linant de Bellefonds and F. Caillaud.
 In 1844, the Prussian Expedition led by R. Lepsius documented all the monuments of the ancient city visible at the time.
 Nevertheless, Naga was to remained untouched for the next 150 years.

-In 2013, the Egyptian Museum in Munich took over the scientific and organisational administration of the Naga Project.
-Excavations will resume in the Fall of 2014, financed by the Qatar Sudan Archaeological Project.
+In 2013, the Egyptian Museum in Munich took over the scientific and administrative oversight of the Naga Project.
+Excavations resumed in Fall of 2014.

-The overall administration of the Naga Project is currently incumbent to the director of the State Museum of Egyptian Art, Dr. Sylvia Schoske.
+The overall administration of the Naga Project is currently incumbent to the director of the State Museum of Egyptian Art, Dr. Arnulf Schlüter.

 Furthermore, archaeologists, architects and prehistorians from Germany, England, France, Canada and Poland are all a part of the scientific team.

-The workers on the excavation itself, about 70 in number, are recruited from the seminomadic peoples living within several-kilometre radius around Naga.
+The workers on the excavation itself, about 70 in number, are recruited from the seminomadic peoples living within a several-kilometre radius around Naga.
 In order to sign for their salary, which they receive on a ten-day basis, they use their fingerprints.

-The research centre set up by the Naga team of archaeologists, conservators and sets the bar for Sudanese archaeology in terms of expert knowledge and equipment.
-The systematic use of 3D-scan technology for the documentation of architecture, relief and finds makes it possible to greatly optimize the publication of excavation results.
+When it comes to specialists and equipment, the Naga research centre sets the standard for Sudanese archaeology and conservation work.
+The systematic use of a camera drone and 3D-scan technology for the documentation of the excavation site makes it possible to greatly optimize the publication of excavation results.

-The subtle restauration of the excavated temples, without attempting to reconstruct absent areas, is supported by the Foreign Office and does justice to Naga’s status as a UNESCO World Cultural Heritage site, preserving the general atmosphere of this “archaeological biotope”.
+The subtle restoration of the excavated temples (without attempting to reconstruct absent areas) is supported by the Foreign Office and does justice to Naga’s status as a UNESCO World Cultural Heritage site, preserving the general atmosphere of this “archaeological biotope”.

 3D Documentation at Naga

-With its impressive collection of data collected through the systematic and objective 3D recording of finds, reliefs, columns, capitals and even whole temples, the Naga Project can be considered a pioneer of three-dimensional archaeological inventorying.
-As early as 2005, the advantages of 3D scan technology and its manifold applications were proven in various tests.
-Since then, it has become impossible to imagine archaeological documentation without 3D scanning as a tool.
+In view of the impressive sum of data collected through the systematic and objective 3D recording of finds, reliefs, columns, capitals and even whole temples, the Naga Project is a pioneer of three-dimensional archaeological inventorying.
+As early as 2005, various test projects confirmed the advantages of 3D scan technology and its manifold applications.
+Since then, it has become impossible to imagine archaeological documentation without 3D scanning.